millenniumdisk/platinum-compass/html/README.md

 ## comments and basic html tags (doctype, html, head and title tags)
 <hr>

-comment - used to label or describe parts of a code
+- comment - used to label or describe part of a code
 ```html
 <!-- this is a comment -->
 ```

-`<doctype>` - tells the browser the file is an html5 document
+- `<doctype>` - tells the browser the file is an html5 document
 ```html
 <!DOCTYPE html>
 ```

-`<html>` - html elements are placed inside the html tag
+- `<html>` - html elements are placed inside the html tag
 ```html
 <html>
 	<!-- code block here -->
 </html>
 ```

-`<head>` - provides additional information about the html page
+- `<head>` - provides additional information about the html page
 ```html
 <head>
 	<!-- code here -->
 </head>
 ```

-`<title>` - sets the title of the html page
+- `<title>` - sets the title of the html page
 ```html
 <title>My First Page</title>
 ```